 - Compensation for loss of a normal life

-We have recorded numerous record-setting verdicts, including the highest verdict in Illinois history for these types of damages.
+We have recorded numerous record-setting verdicts, including what was the highest verdict in Illinois history for these types of damages.
 Please visit our Success Records to read about these verdicts.

 If a case is settled, this means that you agree to accept a monetary award granted you drop your claim against the person or entity that caused your injuries.
 The Chicago personal injury attorneys of Horwitz, Horwitz & Associates can provide a realistic assessment on if you should accept a settlement offer based on your claim.
 However, the decision is ultimately yours not the attorneys.
 Costs associated with these litigation battles are paid for by Horwitz, Horwitz & Associates.
 There is no charge to you unless we prevail.
 Fees and costs will only come out of the settlement or verdict.

 A free consultation with our firm can help ease your fears and protect your rights.
 If appropriate we’ll arrange for an immediate investigation while evidence is fresh, including taking photos and statements from witnesses and the Defendant.

 Horwitz, Horwitz & Associates invites you for a free telephone or in person consultation to discuss your accident and any questions you may have.
 You can also email us or even speak with us right now on LiveChat.
 Even if you do not wish to retain an attorney, we can set you on the right path for free.
 Most of our lawyers have more than 30 years of experience and we have an outstanding track record in helping our clients and creating a strong trust relationship, as you can see in our Success Records.
 Please call our Chicago office at (312) 372-8822, or our Joliet office at (815) 723-8822, or you can call our toll free number at (800)-985-1819.